Metabolism (architecture): Nakagin Capsule Tower

 The icon of Metabolism, Kurokawa's Nakagin Capsule Tower was erected in the Ginza district of Tokyo in 1972 and completed in just 30 days.
 Prefabricated in Shiga Prefecture in a factory that normally built shipping containers, it is constructed of 140 capsules plugged into two cores that are 11 and 13 stories in height.
 The capsules contained the latest gadgets of the day and were built to house small offices and pieds-à-terre for Tokyo salarymen.

 The capsules were constructed of light steel welded trusses covered with steel sheeting mounted onto the reinforced concrete cores.
 The capsules were 2.5 metres wide and four metres long with a 1.3 m window at one end.
 The units originally contained a bed, storage cabinets, a bathroom, a colour television set, clock, refrigerator and air conditioner, although optional extras such as a stereo were available.
 Although the capsules were designed with mass production in mind, there was never a demand for them.
 Nobuo Abe was a senior manager, managing one of the design divisions on the construction of the Nakagin Capsule Tower.

 Since 1996, the tower was listed as an architectural heritage by DoCoMoMo.
 However, in 2007 the residents voted to tear the tower down and build a new 14-story tower.
 In 2010, some of the remaining habitable pods were converted for use as budget hotel rooms.
 As of 2017, many capsules had been renovated and were being used as residential and office spaces, while short-stay renting such as Airbnb or other lodging provisions had been banned by the administration of the building.
-The tower was demolished in April of 2022.
+The tower was demolished in April 2022.